supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Decoder.md

 The last output line $ab = 1$ iff $a = 1, b = 1$.
 It is connected to an OR gate to realize the given function $f = a.b$

-For every other input combination, the output $f = 0$, since for every other input combination, the last output line $ab$ is not selected.
+For every other input combinations, the output $f = 0$, since for those input combinations, the last output line $ab$ is not selected.

 ![[Decoder-20240608091222537.webp]]